ml4you/ml4you.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal academic website!
-I am a Ph.D.
-Student in Chemiformatics at the laboratory of Innovative Technologies (LTI) at the [National School of Applied Sciences](http://ensat.ac.ma/Portail/), [Abdelmalek Essaadi University](http://www.uae.ma/website/), Tetouan, Morocco.
+I am a Ph.D Student in Chemiformatics at the laboratory of Innovative Technologies (LTI) at the [National School of Applied Sciences](http://ensat.ac.ma/Portail/), [Abdelmalek Essaadi University](http://www.uae.ma/website/), Tetouan, Morocco.
 My Ph.D projetcs revolves on the in silico drug discovery of natural products as lead candidates for the management of neurodegenerative diseases, in particular, Parkinson's disease.
 The main steps in the early stages of a drug discovery development project consists of:
    * Target identification and selection: I mainly work on multi-target-directed drugs which consists on finding drugs with potential simultaneous activity against multiple targets involved in a particular pathway, e.g: oxidative stress, and neuroinflammation.
    * High-throuput virtual screening:
         * Ligand-based virtual screening (similarity search, pharmacophore modeling, quantitative structure activity relationship, machine learning and convolutional neural networks)